 There are households and communities in the U.S. today that lack access to adequate broadband service, and a majority are located in rural America.
 We can all agree that this is unacceptable.
-In the Federal Communication Commission’s (FCC) 2018 Broadband Deployment Report, the FCC states that “the report finds that too many Americans lack access to high-speed Internet service, and the FCC must continue its work to encourage deployment of broadband to all Americans, including those in rural areas, on Tribal lands, and in the nation’s schools and libraries.”
+In the Federal Communication Commission’s (FCC) 2018 Broadband Deployment Report, the Commission states that “the report finds that too many Americans lack access to high-speed Internet service, and the FCC must continue its work to encourage deployment of broadband to all Americans, including those in rural areas, on Tribal lands, and in the nation’s schools and libraries.”
 According to the Report, the broadband access gap in rural America remains notable: 30.7 percent of Americans in rural areas lack access to fixed terrestrial 25 Mbps/3 Mbps broadband, as compared to only 2.1 percent of Americans in urban areas.
-Any infrastructure package, or legislation that is part of an infrastructure package, that moves through Congress should address this critical shortfall in our nation’s infrastructure.
+The Commission is circulating a draft 2019 Report that finds “the number of Americans lacking Internet access that meets the benchmark dropped from 26.1 million at the end of 2016 to 19.4 million at the end of 2017.”
+While we are encouraged by this progress, we hope policymakers will continue to focus on closing the rural broadband gap.
+To that end, any infrastructure package, or legislation that is part of an infrastructure package, that moves through Congress should address this critical shortfall in our nation’s infrastructure.

-NATaT supports a number of bills currently before Congress that would accelerate broadband deployment across the country.
+NATaT supports Congressional efforts to accelerate broadband deployment across the country.
 NATaT is especially interested in measures that focus on getting broadband service to unserved and underserved areas.
 School-age children in rural communities are at a disadvantage and these rural communities with limited access to broadband are being left behind.
-All levels of government – local, state, and the federal government – must work together with the broadband providers to close the growing digital divide.
+All levels of government – local, state, and the federal government – must work together with broadband providers to close the growing digital divide.

 NATaT opposes Congressional or Administrative efforts to preempt local authority while deploying broadband and telecommunications services.